Long Division Calculator – with Steps to Solve

 There are a few parts to a long division problem, as shown in the image above.

-The dividend is the number to the right and under the division line and is the number being divided.
+The dividend is the number being divided and appears to the right and under the division line.

-The divisor is the number to the left of the division line and is the number being dividing by.
+The divisor is the number being divided by and appears to the left of the division line.

 The quotient is the solution and is shown above the dividend over the division line.
-Often in long division, the quotient is the whole number part of the solution.
+Often in long division, the quotient is referred to as just the whole number part of the solution.

 The remainder is the remaining part of the solution, or what’s leftover, that doesn’t fit evenly into the quotient.